acoustep/component-generator/README.md

 # Component Generator

-Inspired by [Bourbon Refill's](http://refills.bourbon.io/) Rails generators, Component generator is a Laravel 4 plugin to quickly to generate HTML components from Web Frameworks such as Twitter Bootstrap via command line.
+Inspired by [Bourbon Refill's](http://refills.bourbon.io/) Rails generators, Component Generator is a Laravel 4 plugin to quickly to generate HTML components from Web Frameworks such as Twitter Bootstrap via command line.

 ## Installation